sendgrid/docs/source/User_Guide/Email_Deliverability/Subscription_Tracking/defining_asm_groups.md

 To Create ASM Groups
 {% endanchor %}

 After logging in to your SendGrid account, click on the beta invitation banner at the top of the page.
-Once in the beta SendGrid Customer Portal, click on the clipboard icon on the left navigation bar and select "Advanced Suppression Manager."
+Once in the beta SendGrid Customer Portal, click on the clipboard icon on the left navigation bar and select "Advanced unsubscribe Manager."

-From here you can begin creating suppression groups to define the types of emails for which you would like your recipients to be able to opt out.
+From here you can begin creating unsubscribe groups to define the types of emails for which you would like your recipients to be able to opt out.

-You can also create ASM groups via the [API V3 > ASM Endpoint]({{root_url}}/API_Reference/Web_API_v3/Advanced_Suppression_Manager/groups.html#-POST).
+You can also create ASM groups via the [API V3 > ASM Endpoint]({{root_url}}/API_Reference/Web_API_v3/Unsubscribe_Manager/groups.html#-POST).

 {% anchor h2 %}
 Active and Inactive Groups
 {% endanchor %}

-A group is active if email has been sent using that suppression group in the last 60 days.
+A group is active if email has been sent using that unsubscribe group in the last 60 days.
 Active groups may not be deleted.

 {% anchor h2 %}